QuentinRa/blog.quentinra.dev/info/html/forms/input.md

 Some random input field with a required tag and a pattern (only lowercase characters)
 <input type="text" value="" placeholder="John DOE" required pattern="[a-z]+" />

-Some error will be shown when submitting if the field is not valid.
+Some error message will be shown when submitting if the field is not valid.
 Also, if your mouse is hoovering the field, then you should see some message is something is wrong.